 The choice of mixed and neat drinks filled a lengthy menu.
 There’s something for every taste in the offerings.
 Service was professional, friendly and fast.

-Brunch in Le Restaurante Champlain
+Brunch in Champlain Restaurant

 The challenge of just three days in Ville de Québec is that there are so many exceptional restaurants, it’s hard to choose.
 One of my long-time favorites is the Québec traditional dining Aux Anciens Canadiens.
 Founded in 1675, it has been a neighbor of Le Chateau since before there was a Chateau.
 After dining there in all my previous Québec visits, I broke my streak and didn’t have a chance this time.